 Pexco is an expert extruder of acrylic material (PMMA) – primarily used for Lighting applications.
 Extruded UV resistant acrylic profile lenses come in a variety of formulations, ranging from custom blends for exceptional hiding power for LED applications to impact resistant specialty custom products.

-Acrylic, (PMMA) is a transparent thermoplastic extruded in a profile form as a lightweight or shatter-resistant alternative to glass.
-Acrylic extrusions have outstanding optical properties and excellent resistance to prolonged exposure to both sunlight and electric light sources.
-Pexco has been an acrylic extrusion manufacturer for over 50 years.
+This resin is a transparent thermoplastic extruded in a profile form as a lightweight or shatter-resistant alternative to glass, and have outstanding optical properties with excellent resistance to prolonged exposure to both sunlight and electric light sources.
+Pexco has been extruding this resin and more for over 50 years.

 DIFFUSION: There are a variety of white translucent acrylics that scatter light in all directions.
 It is easy to choose a diffusing medium to suit almost any application.